Yemeni civil war (2014–present): War crime accusations

-An investigation led by the Sky News reported that on 12 July 2020, an air-strike in Northern Yemen, reportedly carried out by the Saudi-led coalition, hit a family home, killing six children and three women.
+An investigation led by Sky News reported that on 12 July 2020, an air-strike in Northern Yemen, reportedly carried out by the Saudi-led coalition, hit a family home, killing six children and three women.
 The investigators found fragments of the bomb and some of the shrapnel which seemed to be the part of a GBU-12, 500 lb fin-guided bomb, manufactured in the US.
 The Joint Incidents Assessment Team is still investigating the attack.

 The United Nations has accused both sides of the conflict of using child soldiers.
 In August 2018, the UN reported that two-thirds of child soldiers in Yemen fought for the Houthis.
 The report documented 800 cases of child soldiers in 2017.
 In December 2018, The New York Times reported that Saudi Arabia had hired Child Soldiers from Sudan (especially from Darfur), and Yemen to fight against Houthis.
 They reported that as many as 14,000 Sudanese militiamen were fighting in the war, many of them children.
 In March 2019, it was reported that British SAS special forces had allegedly been involved in training child soldiers in Yemen.
 In March 2019, Al Jazeera reported that Saudi Arabia recruited Yemeni children to guard the Saudi Arabia-Yemen border against Houthis.
 In January 2022, the UN reported that 1,406 child soldiers recruited by the Houthis had died on the battlefield in 2020 and 562 had died between January and May 2021.

 In February 2022, unknown armed men kidnapped five United Nations personnel in southern Yemen as they were returning to Aden after a field tour.
 According to Russell Geekie, a spokesman for the top UN official in Yemen, the crew was kidnapped on Friday, 11 February 2022, in the Abyan governorate.
+In August 2023, the kidnapped United Nations personnel were released.